MicrosoftDocs/WSL/WSL/disk-space.md

     ```

 > [!NOTE]
 > If you only have a single Linux distribution installed, you may encounter an "ext file in use" error and will need to [install](./basic-commands.md#install) an additional distribution in order to run `wsl.exe lsblk`.
 You can [uninstall](./basic-commands.md#unregister-or-uninstall-a-linux-distribution) the distribution once the repair is complete.
+Additionally, you may need to close Docker Desktop on Windows to avoid the error `Wsl/Service/CreateInstance/MountVhd/HCS/ERROR_SHARING_VIOLATION` while running the command `wsl.exe sudo e2fsck -f /dev/sdc`.

 4. Once the repair is complete, unmount the disk in PowerShell by entering: